peterbpro/daily-pennsylvanian-headline-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+Peterbpro additions: I am scraping the Most Recently posted item on the website, which is under the donate button on the homepage.
+This required a change in script.py where we are searching for a class of "frontpage-link small-link"